tigerbeetle/tigerbeetle-node/README.md

 ## Transfer Lookup: `client.lookupTransfers`

+NOTE: While transfer lookup exists, it is not a flexible query API.
+We are developing query APIs and there will be new methods for querying transfers in the future.

 Transfer lookup is batched, like transfer creation.
 Pass in all `id`s to fetch, and matched transfers are returned.